That got this anti-tape crafter thinking...and I had a lightbulb moment and a Silhouette / Foil Quill hack that I will be using from here on out.

 When you use the Foil Quill, in any of the Silhouette machines you need to secure the foil OVER the material you are foiling onto.
 Tape is an option...but I'm not a fan and have no patience for that.

-The Foil Quill magnetic mat, as I said, is a great option for the CAMEO 3, but it...doesn't work in CAMEO 4 (the Portraits, or CAMEO 1 and 2).
+The Foil Quill magnetic mat is a great option for the CAMEO 3, but it's a little more challenging to use in the CAMEO 4 and doesn't work with the CAMEO 1 or 2.

 It worked!!
 And it will work with all of the Silhouette machines that can't use the magnetic mat (CAMEO 1, CAMEO 2, CAMEO 4 and Portrait machines).